atlassian/escalator/docs/configuration/command-line.md

       --nodegroups=NODEGROUPS  Config file for nodegroups
       --drymode                master drymode argument.
 If true, forces drymode on all nodegroups --cloud-provider=aws     Cloud provider to use.
-Available options: (aws)
+Available options: (aws) --aws-assume-role-arn=AWS-ASSUME-ROLE-ARN
+                               AWS role arn to assume.
+Only usable when using the aws cloud provider.
+Example: arn:aws:iam::111111111111:role/escalator
 ```

 ## Options